This series, entitled Affamées, is a feminine, plural french word for Starving.

 I slowly allowed myself to become more vulnerable by letting my body enter the frame as well.

-Ultimately, this series documents the birth and growth of desire : how it can be built without negative power dynamic, a series that escapes voyeuristic dimension by focusing on shared experience and invites us to appreciate the uncensored and naked beauty of our lives.
+Ultimately, this series documents the birth and growth of desire : how it can be built without negative power dynamic, a series that escapes voyeuristic dimension by focusing on shared experience and invites us to appreciate the authenticity and naked beauty of our lives.

 In a world where lesbian visibility is near non existent in the mainstream media, yet predominant in the pornographic culture, the fetishization of lesbians and queer women seems inevitable.